Shortwave relay station: Variations in design

-Two and only one broadcasting technology couples all of the components of a traditional shortwave relay station into one unit: the ALLISS module.
+One and only one broadcasting technology couples all of the components of a traditional shortwave relay station into one unit: the ALLISS module.
 For persons totally unfamiliar with the concepts of how shortwave relay stations operate this design may be the most understandable.

 The ALLISS module is a fully rotatable antenna system for high power (typically 500 kW only) shortwave radio broadcasting—it essentially is a self contained shortwave relay station.

 Most of the world's shortwave relay stations do not use this technology, due to its cost (15m EUR per ALLISS module: Transmitter + Antenna + Automation equipment).

 Planning and design

 A traditional shortwave relay station—depending on how many transmitters and antennas that it will have—may take up to two years to plan.
 After planning is completed, it may take up to five years to construct the relay station.

 The historically long design and planning cycle for shortwave relay stations ended in the 1990s.
 Many advanced software planning tools (not related to the relay station design proper) became available.
-Choosing a series of sites for a relay station is about 100 times faster using Google Earth, for example.
+Choosing a series of possible sites for a relay station is about 100 times faster using Google Earth, for example.
 With the modern graphical version of Ioncap, simplified propagation studies can completed in less than a week for any chosen site.

 In some cases, existing relay stations can have their designs more or less duplicated, thus speeding up development time.
 However, there is one general exception to this: the ALLISS Module.
 From initial planning to deployment of ALLISS Modules may take a mere 1.5 years to 9 months depending on the number of modules deployed at one time in a particular sector of a country.